kintone-workshops/ai-kintone-gallery/README.md

 ### Not seeing a highlighted `TODO:`?
 Click the `Install` button on the VS Code pop-up message to install [TODO Highlight extension](https://marketplace.visualstudio.com/items?itemName=wayou.vscode-todo-highlight).
 * [![vscode-setting-extension.png](./docs/img/vscode-setting-extension.png)](./docs/img/vscode-setting-extension-HD.png)

+### Errors related to kintone-customize-uploader

+If you get the following error, the Kintone account you are using to upload the code is not a Kintone Administrator.

+Error Message:
+`KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.
+(YvIvLH6UrE8kqnRjT7Va)`

+Solution:
+Use a Kintone account that has Kintone Administrator privileges.
+Only Kintone Administrators can upload code to Kintone, regardless of the permissions set for the App.

+Steps:
+[Kintone-customize-uploader - KintoneRestAPIError: [403] [CB_NO02] No privilege to proceed.
+Error](https://forum.kintone.dev/t/kintone-customize-uploader-kintonerestapierror-403-cb-no02-no-privilege-to-proceed-error/766)

 ---